NathanHarrington/dotfiles/README.md

 Start firefox, create new profiles with the following fundamentals:
     1. Open previous windows and tabs.
-    2. Turn off: Use AI to suggest tags
+    2. Turn off: Use AI to suggest tabs
                  Recommend extensions as you browse
                  Recommend features as you browse
                  Enable link previews